david-tejada/rango/readme.md

 # Rango

 Rango is a cross browser extension that helps you interact with web pages using your voice and [talon](https://talonvoice.com/).
-It does this by drawing hints with letters next to elements that you can use to click, hover, copy or show link adresses and many more features to come.
+It does this by drawing hints with letters next to elements that you can use to click, hover, copy or show link adresses.
+It also helps you scroll, open multiple links in new tabs, close multiple tabs and more.

 <p align="center">
   <img src="images/screenshot.png">